-- 124. (1) This section has effect for the purposes of sections 125 to 133. - (2) In the sections specified in subsection (1)- - (a) "prohibited act" means an act specified in section 125(1), 126(1) or 127(1); - (b) a reference to the making by a person of a disclosure to "the relevant Money Laundering Reporting Officer", means the Money Laundering Reporting Officer appointed by that person's employer; and - (c) "protected disclosure" has the meaning specified in section 133. - (3) A disclosure by a person is an authorised disclosure if- - (a) it is a disclosure made to the Reporting Authority or to the relevant Money Laundering Reporting Officer that property is criminal property; - (b) the disclosure- - (i) in the case of a disclosure to the Reporting Authority, is made in the form and manner, if any, that may be prescribed in the Anti-money Laundering and Terrorist Financing Regulations, or - (ii) in the case of a disclosure to the relevant Money Laundering Reporting Officer, is made in the course of his employment and in accordance with the procedures established by his employer for the purpose; and - (c) the disclosure- - (i) is made before the person does the prohibited act, or - (ii) is made after the person does the prohibited act, there is good reason for his failure to make the disclosure before he did the prohibited act and the disclosure is made on his own initiative and as soon as it is practicable for him to make it. - (4) The appropriate consent is- - (a) where a person makes a disclosure to the relevant Money Laundering Reporting Officer, the consent of the relevant Money Laundering Reporting Officer to do the prohibited act; or - (b) where a person makes a disclosure to the Reporting Authority, the consent of the Reporting Authority to do the prohibited act. - (5) A person is deemed to have the appropriate consent if- - (a) he makes an authorised disclosure to the Reporting Authority;
+- 124. (1) This section has effect for the purposes of sections 125 to 134.
+(Act 3/2013, s.
+9(a)) - (2) In the sections specified in subsection (1)- - (a) "prohibited act" means an act specified in section 125(1), 126(1) or 127(1); - (b) a reference to the making by a person of a disclosure to "the relevant Money Laundering Reporting Officer", means the Money Laundering Reporting Officer appointed by that person's employer;

+- (c) "protected disclosure" has the meaning specified in section 134(1); and (Act 3/2013, s.
+9(a)) - (d) "authorised disclosure" has the meaning specified in subsection (3).
+(Act 3/2013, s.
+9(a)) - (3) A disclosure by a person is an authorised disclosure if- - (a) it is a disclosure made to the Reporting Authority or to the relevant Money Laundering Reporting Officer that property is criminal property; and - (b) one of the conditions specified in paragraph (4)(a), (b) or (c) is satisfied.
+(Act 3/2013, s.
+9(b)) - (4) The conditions referred to in subsection (3) are that- - (a) the person makes the disclosure before he does the prohibited act; - (b) the person makes the disclosure while he is doing the prohibited act, he began to do the act at a time when, because he did not know or suspect that the property constituted or represented a person's benefit from criminal conduct the act was not a prohibited act, and the disclosure is made on his own initiative and as soon as is practicable after he first knows or suspects that the property constitutes or represents a person's benefit from criminal conduct; - (c) the person makes the disclosure after he does the prohibited act, there is good reason for his failure to make the disclosure before he did the prohibited act and the disclosure is made on his own initiative and as soon as it is practicable for him to make it.